-We live in an era of excess, that of choices.
-Starting with your morning cuppa at the café around the corner, where you have a bewildering range of options between latte and frappe, with cream or without, sugar or no sugar, brown sugar or white, hot or cold.
+We live in an era of excess of choices, starting with your morning cuppa at the café around the corner, where you have a bewildering range of options between latte and frappe, with cream or without, sugar or no sugar, brown sugar or white, hot or cold.

 If you are in the process of doing up your home interior, you must be getting more choices thrown at you than ever before.
-If (like most people) you are not aware of the inside of a piece of plywood while looking at it from the outside, we presume, you must be very befuddled.
+If (like most people) you are unaware of the inside of a piece of plywood while looking at it from the outside when looking for cabinet materials, we presume you must be very befuddled.

-What is a Cabinet?
+What Is a Cabinet?

 - The front of the cabinet is fitted with a shutter, which can be made of different materials from the carcass.
 Your shutters are the most visible part of the kitchen, so they need to look good.

 - Keep your overall colour palette and design theme in mind when making your choices.
 They should be durable and sturdy.